Reference genome: Measures of length

 The length of a genome can be measured in multiple different ways.

 A simple way to measure genome length is to count the number of base pairs in the assembly.

-The golden path is an alternative measure of length that omits redundant regions such as haplotypes and pseudoautosomal regions.
+The golden path is an alternative measure of length that omits redundant regions such as haplotypes and pseudo autosomal regions.
 It is usually constructed by layering sequencing information over a physical map to combine scaffold information.
 It is a 'best estimate' of what the genome will look like and typically includes gaps, making it longer than the typical base pair assembly.